Dr Shuang Xin Tsao Private Foundation

 Based on the foundation's demonstrated grant-making patterns, successful applications likely share these characteristics:

 Exclusive Focus on Peking Opera: The foundation has an unwavering commitment to this specific art form.
-Organizations must demonstrate authentic engagement with traditional Peking Opera, not general Chinese performing arts or contemporary fusion works.
+Organisations must demonstrate authentic engagement with traditional Peking Opera, not general Chinese performing arts or contemporary fusion works.

-Direct Impact: According to the foundation's tax filings, "donations disbursed for the support of Peking Chinese Opera were paid directly to opera companies, to opera society & cultural arts centers, and awards to Peking opera performers."
+Direct Impact: According to the foundation's tax filings, "donations disbursed for the support of Peking Chinese Opera were paid directly to opera companies, to opera society & cultural arts centres, and awards to Peking opera performers."
 This suggests the foundation values direct, measurable impact on performances, education, and artist support.

-Cultural Preservation Mission: The foundation's educational website (pekingopera.org) emphasizes the motto "To know China, see Peking Opera," indicating they view this art form as essential to Chinese cultural heritage.
+Cultural Preservation Mission: The foundation's educational website (pekingopera.org) emphasises the motto "To know China, see Peking Opera," indicating they view this art form as essential to Chinese cultural heritage.
 Applications that articulate how they preserve and promote this cultural legacy may resonate strongly.

 Key Takeaways for Grant Writers

-• Small, Family-Governed Foundation: With three family directors and no staff, expect a personal approach.
+• Small, Family-Governed Foundation: With family directors and no staff, expect a personal approach.
 Direct conversation may be more effective than formal written proposals initially.

 • Rolling Applications Offer Flexibility: No fixed deadlines mean you can apply when your project timeline makes sense, but also means you're competing year-round.